zerotier/docs/docs/roots.md

 #### Option 1: Create and send a "custom moon" URL

 Starting in version 1.16.0, ZeroTier One mobile clients provide support for loading planet files via custom URLs.
-This reliest on the same custom link mechanism that allows for network invite sharing via QR code.
+This relies on the same custom link mechanism that allows for network invite sharing via QR code.
 Use the following URL template to pass along a QR code to clients: